🔗

 send an email to oracle@cargo.site

-Ten of Pentacles (reversed)
+Five of Cups (reversed)

 These first few lines are the general aphoristic returns for the week.
 They are raw and uninterpreted; there to use how you’d like.
 (The specific readings follow.)